bright/new-www/content/blog/ux-design-transport-management-software-case-study.md

 ### Color coding

-The mockup below shows the universal power of colors.
+The mockup below shows **the universal power of colors**.
 In this case, colors are used to show shipping statuses.
 Even without knowing the app’s domain, we can assume that red color means something negative (for example car malfunction), yellow might mean delay, and blue is neutral.

 These aren’t the actual statutes used in the app but we just show you the examples of associations that we quickly have while looking at these colors. 🙂